nextapps-de/flexsearch/README.md

 - Using just id-content-pairs for the index performs almost faster than using docs
 - An additional where-clause in `index.search()` has a significant cost
-- When adding multiple fields of documents to the index try to set the lowest possible preset for each field
+- When adding multiple fields of documents to the index try to set the lowest possible preset for each field separately
 - Make sure the auto-balanced ___cache___ is enabled and has a meaningful value
 - Using `index.where()` to find documents is very slow when not using a tagged field
 - Getting a document by ID via `index.find(id)` is extremely fast
 - Do not enable ___async___ as well as ___worker___ when the index does not claim it
 - Use numeric IDs (the datatype length of IDs influences the memory consumption significantly)
-- Verify if you can activate _contextual index_ by setting the ___depth___ to a minimum meaningful value and tokenizer to ___"strict"___
+- Try to enable _contextual index_ by setting the ___depth___ to a minimum meaningful value and tokenizer to ___"strict"___
 - Pass a ___limit___ when searching (lower values performs better)
 - Pass a minimum ___threshold___ when searching (higher values performs better)
+- Try to minify the content size of indexed documents by just adding attributes you really need to get back from results

 ## Best Practices